mistrc/SourceRepo/README.md

 # SourceRepo

-This is a line from the source
+This is a line from the source : non conflicting change

 another line